ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 ## B.2 Production Readiness

 The standard does not set any requirements for the use of specific applications/tools/libraries etc. The implementer should perform due diligence when selecting specific applications/tools/libraries.

+There are security considerations as to the Ethereum-type addresses used in the construction of the `relativeAddress`.

+If the Ethereum-type address used in address aliasing is supposed to be an EOA, the target system/recipient should validate that the `codehash` of the source account is `NULL` such that no malicious code can be executed surrepticiously in an asset transfer.

+If the Ethereum-type address used in address aliasing is supposed to be a smart contract account representing an asset, the target system/recipient should validate that the `codehash` of the source account matches the `codehash` of the published smart contract solidity code to ensure that the source smart contract behaves as expected.

 <!--